 Aside from the considerable amount of fish that are taken from our dying oceans in the name of sport, the idea of fishing as an acceptable form of recreation helps to reinforce false perceptions in our society.
 These include the concepts that preying on helpless beings is innocuous and that it doesn’t matter what we do to the environment.

 Fish – not as healthy as we were taught

 Whether we get fish from commercial or sport fishing, they are unhealthy and potentially dangerous to consume.
 Not only do fish have high amounts of fat and cholesterol, but they accumulate carcinogens in their flesh as the result of water pollution.
 Chemical residues concentrate in the fat of fish, where they can be up to 9 million times more toxic than the surrounding waters in which they swim.
 Some of the more well-known dangerous toxins found in fish are mercury and PCB’s.

 The fact that fish contain omega 3’s still doesn’t mitigate the inherent hazards of consuming fish, and we can easily obtain plant-based forms of omega 3’s from foods like flaxseed, algae, chia, hemp seeds, and walnuts.

 Other ways to connect with nature

-There are an endless amount of other ways to commune with nature that don’t involve killing other species, such as: walking, trail running, hiking, backpacking, rock climbing, biking, swimming, sailing, kayaking, windsurfing, stand up paddle boarding, stand up paddle board (SUP) yoga, and surfing.
-Because these activities are less sedentary than fishing, people burn more calories and perhaps gain a deeper sense of fulfillment from doing them.
+There are tons of other ways to commune with nature that don’t involve killing other species, such as: walking, trail running, hiking, backpacking, rock climbing, biking, swimming, sailing, kayaking, windsurfing, stand up paddle boarding, stand up paddle board (SUP) yoga, and surfing.
 More low key activities involving the outdoors could be gardening, reading a book on the beach, meditating, birdwatching, or simply watching the sunset.